-Trump Said Pence "Wants To Hang" Gay People, Apparently, So That's Great
+Trump Apparently Joked That Pence "Wants To Hang" All Gay People, So That's Great

 It's no secret that the president has a penchant for off-color jokes.
 But Donald Trump can even take them too far with people in his own inner circle, it seems, including his own vice president.
 The New Yorker reports that, according to a campaign staff member, Trump once joked that Mike Pence "wants to hang" gay people.